GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.77.13

+Updated `gam <UserTypeEntity> print|show filecounts` to reflect that Shared Drives now have a capacity of 500000 files/folders/shortcuts.

 ### 6.77.12

 Fixed bug in `gam <UserTypeEntity> print chatspaces todrive` that caused an error.